-About 15 miles from Denver's bustling downtown and about 15 miles from the Rocky Mountain foothills, Heather Gardens is a peaceful, urban 55+ community with 2,426 duplexes, town homes and condominiums spread across 200 acres.
+About 15 miles from Denver's bustling downtown and about 15 miles from the Rocky Mountain foothills, Heather Gardens is a peaceful, suburban 55+ community with 2,426 duplexes, town homes and condominiums spread across 200 acres.
 It was built by EDI Homes foothills between 1973 and 1986.

-The majority of properties are condominiums in one of five mid-rise buildings, with townhomes and single family homes sprinkled between.
+The majority of properties are condominiums in mid-rise buildings, with townhomes and single family homes sprinkled between.
 Condo floor plans range from about 780 square feet to 2,412 square feet of living space with one to two bedrooms and one to three baths.
 Most condominiums have underground parking and in-unit laundry hookups.

 Duplexes (Country Place Patio Homes) are designed with single-level living in mind and have roughly 930 square feet to 1,665 square feet with two bedrooms and two to three baths.
 Most have a fireplace, a two-car garage, and a private patio.